 About Sriparna Saha

-Meanwhile lets just say that we are proud Sriparna Saha contributed a whooping 4 entries.
+But we are proud to say that Sriparna Saha contributed 4 entries already.

 The twelfth annual ‘Reach for the Stars Stem Festival‘ , co-sponsored by the Ride Family Foundation and Rice Space Institute, was held at Rice University on Saturday, April 21st.
 It was a spectacular success.
 This festival, which targets middle school girls, includes a street fair, an inspiring talk by a woman astronaut, and roughly thirty […]